sparkouttech/bugatlas-lib-node/README.md

 connectDB();

-const apiLogger = new ApiLogger("YourApiKey", "YourSecretKey");// Initialize ApiLogger with your API key and secret
+const bugatlas = new Bugatlas("YourApiKey", "YourSecretKey");// Initialize Bugatlas with your API key and secret

-app.use(apiLogger.createLog);//add apiLogger as middleware in your express application
+app.use(bugatlas.createLog);//add bugatlas as middleware in your express application

 app.use("/", router);// Your routes and other middleware